Create and manage Azure Database for MariaDB VNet service endpoints using Azure CLI

 Virtual Network (VNet) services endpoints and rules extend the private address space of a Virtual Network to your Azure Database for MariaDB server.
 Using convenient Azure Command Line Interface (CLI) commands, you can create, update, delete, list, and show VNet service endpoints and rules to manage your server.
 For an overview of Azure Database for MariaDB VNet service endpoints, including limitations, see Azure Database for MariaDB Server VNet service endpoints.
 VNet service endpoints are available in all supported regions for Azure Database for MariaDB.

-- An Azure Database for MariaDB server and database.
+You need an Azure Database for MariaDB server and database.

 Support for VNet service endpoints is only for General Purpose and Memory Optimized servers.

 The az network vnet commands are used to configure Virtual Networks.

 If you have multiple subscriptions, choose the appropriate subscription in which the resource should be billed.
 Select the specific subscription ID under your account using az account set command.
 Substitute the id property from the az login output for your subscription into the subscription id placeholder.

 - The account must have the necessary permissions to create a virtual network and service endpoint.

 Service endpoints can be configured on virtual networks independently, by a user with write access to the virtual network.

 To secure Azure service resources to a VNet, the user must have permission to "Microsoft.Network/virtualNetworks/subnets/joinViaServiceEndpoint/" for the subnets being added.
 This permission is included in the built-in service administrator roles, by default and can be modified by creating custom roles.